ryanstout/thor-ssh/README.md

 This is still a work in progress.
 The main issue is that calling #inside or anything that depends on it (in_root) does not work yet.
 I'll get it working soon though.

 TODO: Get #inside working
+TODO: Add other features needed for provisioning system

 ## Running Tests
 The test run through vagrant, which seemed logical since we want to test ssh stuff.